Is it Better to do Nothing or–at least–Less?

 The point is (and this is not medical advice, simply our experience): Sometimes there’s a delicate balance between doing and not doing where the elderly are concerned.
 When we’re young we recover faster, heal faster, and adjust to whatever insults our body sustains–faster.

-Doctors and others in the health professions, especially when most of their patients are middle-age and younger, may not think about the increased fragility of old people, so it’s up to us to weigh all the factors, discuss them with elderly loved ones and–of course–their doctors and dentists.
+Doctors and others in the health professions, especially those whose patients are mostly middle-age and younger, may not think about the increased fragility of old people.
+It then falls to us to weigh all the factors, discuss them with elderly loved ones and–of course–their doctors and dentists.

-We may not save lives, but we can raise awareness with doctors and dentists and hopefully maintain the right balance for aging parents when it comes to certain health issues.
+We may not save lives, but we can raise awareness with doctors and dentists and hopefully choose the best timely options for aging parents when it comes to certain health issues.
 When procedures are elective and appropriate for the elderly and professionals understand the old age factor, it should help parents age well until the end.

 Related: “Mastectomy vs Lumpectomy: Is Bigger Better? “–UCLA doctors’ Webinar October 2016